bovender/configure-server/README.md

 __Important note:__ OpenLDAP is _extremely_ picky about spaces in LDIF files.
-Ordinarily every line is expected to have no leading spaces.
-If a line is continued, it must have a _trailing_ space, and the continuation line must have one _leading_ space.
+Ordinarily, every line is expected to have no leading spaces.
+If a line is continued, it must have a _trailing_ space, and the continuation line must have one _leading_ space (!).
 In my experience, a common cause of LDAP import errors is omission of the _trailing_ space on a continued line!

 ### Postfix ###

-The entire Postfix setup is _heavily_ inspired by [The Book of Postfix][pfbook].
+The entire Postfix setup is heavily inspired by [The Book of Postfix][pf-book].

 Even though my server is intended for a rather small group of people, I resorted to configuring Postfix for virtual users, rather than users